Take part in the Edinburgh Award to gain recognition from the University for the skills you have developed.

 The Edinburgh Award (Work Experience)

 The Edinburgh Award (Work Experience) is a self-led Learn course created by Careers professionals and administered by the Careers Service.
 There are two chances to take part each year, either from November to March, or from June to August.
-During the Award, you will set three development goals relating to your work experience, reflect on your progress throughout, and finally, produce a presentation or blog which summarises your progress.
+During the Award, you will set three development goals relating to your work experience, reflect on your progress throughout, and finally, produce a written piece which summarises your progress.

 Please note: the Edinburgh Award only recognises work experience that takes place outside of your degree, for example, credit-bearing internships are not included.